sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/automatically_generated_data_series.md

-# Automatically generated data series
+# Detect and track patterns with automatically generated data series

 > Note: in Sourcegraph 3.35 this feature is in its earliest version.
 Stability and additional features coming in following releases.